martynas2200/raso-sync-erpnext/README.md

 ## Installation

 1. Make sure the environment has pymssql installed, if it is production environment, it is highly recommended to use custom docker image.
-More  [Frappe Docker documentation](https://github.com/frappe/frappe_docker/blob/main/docs/container-setup/02-build-setup.md).
+More information can be found at [Frappe Docker documentation](https://github.com/frappe/frappe_docker/blob/main/docs/container-setup/02-build-setup.md).
 2. Scheduler must be enabled in Frappe/ERPNext to run background jobs.

 ### Bench Commands for local development